ganeti/ganeti/doc/design-impexp2.rst

 Authority (CA).
 This worked by means of starting a new ``socat`` instance per instance import/export.

-Under the version 2 model, a continously running HTTP server will be used.
+Under the version 2 model, a continuously running HTTP server will be used.
 This disallows the use of self-signed certificates for authentication as the CA needs to be the same for all issued certificates.